 The Company records revenue net of sales tax, value added tax, excise tax and other taxes collected concurrent with product sales.
-The impact of such taxes on products sales is immaterial.
+The impact of such taxes on product sales is immaterial.

 The Company warrants its products to be free of defects generally for a period of three years.
 The Company estimates its warranty costs based on historical warranty claim experience and includes such costs in cost of revenues.
-Warranty costs and the accrued warranty liability were not material as of June 30, 2023 and March 31, 2023.
+Warranty costs and the accrued warranty liability were not material as of and for the periods ended June 30, 2024 and March 31, 2024.

-Substantially all of the Company's revenue is derived from sales of SRAM products, which represent approximately 99% and 97% of total revenues in the three months ended June 30, 2023 and 2022, respectively.
+Substantially all of the Company's revenue is derived from sales of SRAM products, which represent approximately 99% of total revenues in each of the three months ended June 30, 2024 and 2023.

 Nokia, the Company's largest customer, purchases products directly from the Company and through contract manufacturers and distributors.
-Based on information provided to the Company by its contract manufacturers and distributors, purchases by Nokia represented approximately 34% and 15% of the Company's net revenues in the three months ended June 30, 2023 and 2022, respectively.
+Based on information provided to the Company by its contract manufacturers and distributors, purchases by Nokia represented approximately 21% and 34% of the Company's net revenues in the three months ended June 30, 2024 and 2023, respectively.